|NGS RASopathy Panel (Noonan Spectrum Disorders)||

 - Wrong collection tube

-Please click on the Lab Form Link in the Forms Section to print and complete two forms: 1) Genetic Test Requisition Form, and 2) Informed Consent Form for Next Generation Sequencing (NGS)-based Testing.
-Submission of completed Informed Consent Form is REQUIRED.
+Please click on the Lab Form Link in the Forms Section and complete the Genetic Test Requisition Form.
+Submission of completed Test Requisition Form is required, and submission of informed consent form is recommended (but not required).

-Targeted mutation analysis is available for other family members when a proband mutation is known and proband/positive control sample is available (see test code: FN).
+Targeted mutation analysis is available for other family members when a proband mutation is known and proband sample is available to be used as a positive control (see test code: FN).